-LATIN 3-4 (FOR 503, 504) OPEN TO: 10, 11, 12 Full Year Course PREREQUISITE: C grade in Latin 1-2 Requires passing 1st semester to remain in 2nd semester
+LATIN 3-4 (FOR 503, 504) OPEN TO: 10, 11, 12 Full Year Course PREREQUISITE: Recommended at least a C grade in Latin 2

 This second-year course will continue in its study of Latin grammar and vocabulary, but the emphasis will be on reading the Latin of the great Roman writers, e.g., Virgil, Ovid, Catullus, Cicero.
 This course will also offer a more in-depth look into ancient Roman history, mythology, religion, etc. These various facets of Roman culture will be studied within their historical context as well as how they have acted as precursors and influences for our own modern culture.